swcarpentry/collaborative-lesson-development/notes.md

 -   Analogy: libraries of re-usable functions are more useful than monolithic applications.

 ## 5) Encourage and enable lots of little contributions.

--   Steady improvement and adaptation increases longevity of lesson.
--   Provide an on-ramp for new contributors.
--   Be explicit about the license, code of conduct, governance (esp. who can do what), and contribution procedure.
-    -   Lower the social barriers to contribution.
-    -   Copy existing ones rather than creating your own.
-    -   Pointers to models.
--   Use tools and formats that support pre-merge review.
-    -   Lower the technical barriers to contribution.
-    -   Google Docs with comments is OK.
-    -   GitHub with pull requests is better, but has a very large startup cost.
-    -   Wikis that allow review for pending changes are a good balance.
-    -   But in a pinch, work with contributors to find their comfort zone --- don't let a collaboration flounder on a technological choice!
-        -   for example, one author (Ian) uses the following platforms in his collaborations:
-            -   with computer scientists and Programming Historian, uses git and the issue tracker for conversation
-            -   with library collaborators, uses Google Docs to edit work collectively
-            -   with digital humanists who he wrote a pedagogical book with, used Microsoft Word documents in Dropbox and a chat function to coordinate who was working on what
-    -   Support threaded discussion.
-        -   Because a single channel will have a low signal-to-noise ratio from most people's points of view.
-        -   Discuss use of GitHub issues as sub-channels.
--   Make it easy for people to submit errata and suggestions.
-    -   An even gentler on-ramp for new contributors.
-    -   The 90/9/1 rule (90% of people watch, 9% discuss, 1% do).
-    -   Requires someone to do triage (see earlier point about governance).
--   Have a procedure for when things go wrong.
-    -   Working in the open can be great, but can also suppress voices (unintentionally)
-    -   At Programming Historian,
-        we have an ombudsperson that a contributor can contact outside of public channels.
+It takes a village to ensure a long-lasting lesson.
+Steady improvement and adaptation of a lesson will make it live longer.
+Ensuring this, however, is not straightforward.

+Making the process explicit is key.
+New contributors require an on-ramp to understand the process of tweaking and adapting lessons; licensing, code of conduct, governance, and contribution procedure need to all be explicit rather than implicit.
+All of this serves to lower the social barriers to contribution.

+Tools can help, especially if they support pre-merge review.
+Yet some of these tools come with a considerable up-front learning curve.
+GitHub with pull requests may be ideal, but allowing people to edit a Google Doc, or to facilitate Wiki-based editing, can help get conversations started.
+In a pinch, work with contributors to find a comfort zone –-- don't let a collaboration flounder on technological choice.
+But make sure not to overwhelm either; threaded discussion (or GitHub issues) will help increase the signal-to-noise ratio.

+Ultimately, community dynamics are more important than platform.
+We follow the 90/9/1 rule (90% of people watch, 9% discuss, 1% do).
+This requires a gentle on-ramp for new contributors, that we make it easy for people to submit errata and suggestions, and that editors may need to do triage to ensure that voices are heard.
+Finally, with so many voices and contributions come caution.
+Working in the open can be great, but can also unintentionally suppress voices.
+At _Programming Historian_, a popular digital humanities technical site, an ombudsperson is available for private chats and facilitation.
+Many voices are great, as long as they can all be considered.

 ## 6) Teach people how to do things the right way (or at least *some* way).